 and recipient during the course of a romantic relationship and both persons

-involved are not more than two years apart in age.
-This is applicable
+involved are not more than 2 years apart in age.
+This is applicable even

 In some cases, only one party might be subject to penalties if he or she

 sent the nude or sexually suggestive images to the recipient to harass

 or bully him or her.
 An adult who engages in sexting with a minor could